 Scott is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the Senate positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Scott has sponsored and cosponsored from Jan 3, 2017 to Apr 29, 2021.
 See full analysis methodology.

 Scott sponsors bills primarily in these issue areas:

 Some of Scott’s most recently sponsored bills include...

 - S.Res.
-614: A resolution honoring the memory of the victims of the heinous attack at ...
+150: A resolution honoring the memory of Jereima “Jeri” Bustamante on the third anniversary ...

-From Jan 2019 to Aug 2020, Scott missed 14 of 583 roll call votes, which is 2.4%.
-This is on par with the median of 1.7% among the lifetime records of senators currently serving.
+From Jan 2019 to Apr 2021, Scott missed 30 of 897 roll call votes, which is 3.3%.
+This is worse than the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: